-During the year ended April 30, 2020, the return on investment of the endowment portfolio was -1.63% (5.3% in 2019), after all related fees.
+During the year ended April 30, 2022, the return on investment of the Core endowment portfolio was -3.0% (16.1% in 2021 of the endowment portfolio), after all related fees.

 The University monitors the performance of investment managers through its Independent Investment Committee ("IIC").
 The IIC is comprised of two Board members and one external advisor.
 The IIC reports to the University's Board of Governors through its Finance Committee.
 IIC's primary responsibilities are to regularly monitor investment manager performance and recommend changes to investment policy and strategy and to replace or expand investment managers when considered necessary.